 All undergraduate, graduate, and postgraduate students, part- and full-time members of the faculty and staff, all other agents and employees of the university, and all other individuals who have made substantial use of university resources who believe they have invented something (for example, discovery, computer program, process, method, use, or combination), whether patentable or not, or a university-commissioned copyrightable work shall inform the chair of the Intellectual Property Committee through the Office of Technology Transfer.
 Usually within thirty days of receiving this notification, the committee shall consider the invention or work.
 Within thirty days of the committee meeting, the committee shall recommend a disposition of the case within the options detailed in this policy and submit a written report of its findings and recommendations to the provost.
-The committee can recommend an equity distribution that is different from the standard distribution.
 The committee shall take reasonable steps to ensure that any joint inventors or authors, including students, are identified and, when appropriate, shall recommend distribution of income among the inventors or authors. ("Authors" means the people responsible for producing a copyrightable work.)